LostHeir/LostHeir/README.md

 During my professional career as a control engineer I used a little various programming languages, such as C, C++, Delphi, Java, VisualBasic, but it was Python that made me program after hours.

-Currently I'm doing online Bootcamp <a href="https://www.udemy.com/course/100-days-of-code/"> 100DaysOfCode </a>
+I have just finished an online Bootcamp <a href="https://www.udemy.com/course/100-days-of-code/"> 100DaysOfCode </a>.

+Currently I am honing my Python skills by doing Leetcode challanges and by reading "Learning Python" - Mark Lutz.

 I’m looking to collaborate with other content creators.